your5e/5e-srd-markdown/dnd/51/obsidian_vault/statblocks/minotaur_skeleton.md

 ## Traits

 - _**Charge.**_ If the skeleton moves at least 10 feet straight toward a target and then hits it with a gore attack on the same turn, the target takes an extra 9 (2d8) piercing damage.
-If the target is a creature, it must succeed on a DC 14 Strength saving throw or be pushed up to 10 feet away and knocked prone.
+If the target is a creature, it must succeed on a DC 14 Strength saving throw or be pushed up to 10 feet away and knocked [[prone]].

 ## Actions